Worker cooperative: United Kingdom

 In the United Kingdom, the Labour Party's enthusiasm for worker cooperatives was at its highest in the 1970s and 1980s, with Tony Benn being a prominent advocate.
 The principle has also found some support from the more radical wing of the Liberal Democrats, such as from Michael Meadowcroft.

-A small number of such co-operatives were formed during the 1974 Labour Government as worker takeovers following the bankruptcy of a private firm in a desperate attempt to save the jobs at risk.
+A small number of such co-operatives were formed during the 1974 Labour Government as worker takeovers following the bankruptcy of a private firm in an attempt to save the jobs at risk.
 However the change in ownership structure was usually unable to resist the underlying commercial failure.
-This was true in particular of the best known, the Meriden motor-cycle cooperative in the West Midlands which took over the assets of the ailing Triumph company, although there were instances of successful employee buy-outs of nationalized industries in the period, notably National Express.
-Meanwhile, many more worker co-operatives were founded as start-up businesses, and by the late 1980s, there were some 2,000 in existence.
+This was true of the best known, the Meriden motor-cycle cooperative in the West Midlands which took over the assets of the ailing company Triumph, although there were instances of successful employee buy-outs of nationalized industries in the period, notably National Express.
+Meanwhile, many more worker co-operatives were founded as start-up businesses, and by the late 1980s there were some 2,000 in existence.
 Since then the number has declined to about 400 in 2022.

 Co-operatives are typically registered under either the Companies Act 2006 or the Co-operative and Community Benefit Societies Act 2014 (IPS), though other legal forms are available.
 A number of model rules have been devised to enable cooperatives to register under both acts; for workers' cooperatives, these rules restrict membership to those who are employed by the workplace.
 Most workers' co-operatives are incorporated bodies, which limits the liability if the co-operative fails and goes into liquidation.

-The largest examples of a British worker cooperatives include, Suma Wholefoods, Bristol-based Essential Trading Co-operative and the Brighton-based Infinity Foods Workers Co-operative.
+The largest examples of a British worker cooperatives include, Suma Wholefoods, Bristol-based Essential Trading Co-operative, and the Brighton-based Infinity Foods Workers Co-operative.

 In 2022 a new federation of worker co-operatives in the UK, workers.coop, was founded.